sign-language-processing/sign-language-processing.github.io/src/index.md

 Tests on a [proof-of-concept Flemish Sign Language dictionary](https://github.com/m-decoster/VGT-SL-Dictionary) show that the system can successfully retrieve a limited vocabulary of signs, including some not in the training set.

 @Cheng2023CiCoSignLanguageRetrieval introduce a video-to-text and text-to-video retrieval method using cross-lingual contrastive learning.
-Inspired by transfer learning from sign-spotting/segmenting models [@jui-etal-2022-machine;@Duarte2022SignVideoRetrivalWithTextQueries], the authors employ a domain-agnostic I3D encoder, pretrained on large-scale sign language datasets  for the sign-spotting task [@Varol2021ReadAndAttend].
+Inspired by transfer learning from sign-spotting/segmentation models [@jui-etal-2022-machine;@Duarte2022SignVideoRetrivalWithTextQueries], the authors employ a "domain-agnostic" I3D encoder, pretrained on large-scale sign language datasets for the sign-spotting task [@Varol2021ReadAndAttend].
 On target datasets with continuous signing videos, they use this model with a sliding window to identify high confidence predictions, which are then used to finetune a "domain-aware" sign-spotting encoder.
-The combined encoders pre-extract features from sign language videos.
+The two encoders each pre-extract features from videos, which are then fused via a weighted sum.
-Cross-lingual contrastive learning [@Radford2021LearningTV] is applied to align feature-text pairs within a shared embedding space.
+Cross-lingual contrastive learning [@Radford2021LearningTV] is then applied to align the extracted features with paired texts within a shared embedding space.
+This allows the calculation of similarity scores between text and video embeddings, and thus retrieval in either direction.
-Evaluations on How2Sign [@dataset:duarte2020how2sign] and RWTH-PHOENIX-Weather 2014T datasets [@cihan2018neural] demonstrate significant improvment over the previous state of the art method [@Duarte2022SignVideoRetrivalWithTextQueries].
+Evaluations on How2Sign [@dataset:duarte2020how2sign] and RWTH-PHOENIX-Weather 2014T datasets [@cihan2018neural] demonstrate  improvment over the previous state of the art method [@Duarte2022SignVideoRetrivalWithTextQueries].
 Baseline retrieval results are also provided for the CSL-Daily dataset [@dataset:Zhou2021_SignBackTranslation_CSLDaily].

 <!-- TODO: tie in with Automatic Dense Annotation of Large-Vocabulary Sign Language Videos, mentioned in video-to-gloss?
 Also uses Pseudo-labeling -->